 Mark LoBiondo '20

 Mark is a St. Thomas More Scholar, an Articles and Notes Editor on the American Bankruptcy Institute Law Review, and a member of the Real Property Law Society.
 Mark graduated magna cum laude from Binghamton University with a double major in History and Politics Philosophy and Law.
 While in college, Mark worked as a legal secretary for Metcalf & Metcalf, a Manhattan based law firm specializing in criminal defense, civil litigation, and family law.
 During Mark’s 1L summer, he worked as a judicial intern for Magistrate Judge Tomlinson of the Eastern District of New York, where he researched and drafted a report and recommendation and observed court proceedings, such as arraignments, sentencing hearings, and plea hearings.
 Last fall, Mark externed at Cuttita LLP, a Manhattan based sports and entertainment law firm, where he performed legal research on various aspects of real estate law related to landlord-tenants disputes.
 This past summer, Mark was a Sumer Associate at Kaufman Borgeest & Ryan, where he assisted with complex insurance coverage litigation.
-Mark is currently working as a Law Clerk for Vale Insurance Partners, where he helps manage incoming broker submissions regarding representation & warranty insurance.
+Mark is currently working as a Law Clerk for Vale Insurance Partners, where he helps manage incoming broker submissions.
 As a real estate fellow, Mark hopes to further grow both his interest in real estate law and St. John’s presence in the field.

 Alexander Woo '20